SparkPost/support-docs/support/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

      ![](media/enabling-https-engagement-tracking-on-sparkpost/gcp-network-endpoint-group-exists.png)

     Close this tab, and **return to your previous tab**.
-Unfortunately this does not auto-refresh with your newly created Network Endpoint Group, so you'll need to refresh your browser to make it visible and repeat some steps.
+Unfortunately this does not auto-refresh with your newly created Network Endpoint Group, so you'll need to refresh your browser to make it visible, then repeat some steps.

     * Give the backend service a name, e.g. "sparkpost-engagement-tracking".
     * For "Backend type", choose "Internet network endpoint group".